Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Evaluation

 More importantly, the improvement is not limited to executing more code.
-The generated tests also strengthen behavioral constraints through richer assertions.
-Prior work has shown that a richer assertion structure is associated with stronger fault-detection capability~\cite{zhang2015assertions, catolino2019experience}.
+The generated tests also strengthen behavioral constraints through more, denser, and more diverse assertions, each associated with stronger fault-detection capability in prior work~\cite{zhang2015assertions, catolino2019experience, togll}.
 To characterize the checking strength contributed by the generated tests themselves, we further compare their assertion structure with that of the developer-written tests.
 As shown in Table~\ref{tab:assetion}, they contain more than twice as many assertions per test suite (5.18 vs.\ 2.31), higher assertion density (0.30 vs.\ 0.22), and greater assertion type diversity (3.14 vs.\ 1.56 unique types).
 These differences are statistically significant under paired Wilcoxon signed-rank tests (all p < 0.001), with medium-to-large effect sizes $r_{rb}=0.55, 0.48$ and $0.52$, respectively.
 Together, these results indicate that the additional coverage is accompanied by richer behavioral checks, rather than superficial execution alone.

 \begin{findings} \tool improves coverage of under-constrained regression suites by targeting fix-relevant code paths missed by developer-written tests.
 The augmented suite increases patch-region line coverage by 10.8\% and branch coverage by 9.5\%, while also providing richer assertions over the covered code paths. \end{findings}